 As part of our presales engagements to deliver cloud-based contact center services (CCaaS), we are often asked 'Does your architecture support containers?' or 'Do you work with Docker?'

 Now, we all know the customer is always right and the expected answer is 'Heck Yes!' but frankly, we try to avoid containers like the plague.
-Here's why:
+This approach may change as the industry evolves, but for now, here's our reasoning:

 Containers provide a lightweight OS framework to host a service and provide an indirection layer to map communications and other IO.
 This makes them really useful for rapid development of microservices.
 They do, however, have some significant disadvantages for real-life deployment of a heavyweight ACD with all its applications and media processing infrastructure.